TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

      ```bash
      SIMPLY CLICK EASY-ONE-CLICK-SETUP
      ```
    - Follow the on-screen prompts.
-The script will automatically set up the environment, install necessary packages, and configure settings.
+The script will automatically set up the python environment(s), install necessary packages, and configure settings.

    The application will launch, guiding you through the initial setup.
 DURING THIS SETUP, either after you close the app OR denying to open the open during setup, you will have the option to add a work-around shortcut to your desktop.
 It currently does not have an icon.
 That will load the env and scripts reliably going forward.

+OR

 **Manually Run the Setup Script**: